 Greek Influence (The official channels)

-Our investigation begins by considering the contribution of Greek thoughts on the subject.
-These provided the framework for the argument in the entire age of Christendom through today.
+Our investigation begins by considering the contribution of Greek thought.
+These ideas provided the framework for the argument in the entire age of Christendom through today.

-During the pre-Socratic period, the Greeks believed both that souls were immortal and mortal and developed many dynamic systems to explain their existence.
-Among the early Greek thinkers there are a few themes that while attached to specific individuals, reoccur throughout the whole of antiquity.
+During the pre-Socratic period, the Greeks believed both that souls were immortal and mortal.
+And, as such, they developed many dynamic and conflicting systems to explain their existence.
+Among the early Greek thinkers there are a few key themes that while attached to specific individuals, recur throughout the whole of antiquity.

 First, among Greek thinkers was Pythagoras who preached reincarnation as the “transmutation of souls.”
-He believed that souls existed before time, and that they transmitted through animals and humans as they grew in wisdom.
-Empedocles built on this and even came up with the Buddhist-like system of “metempsychosis” where the souls grew towards godhood until they eventually gained immortal in bodies that reflected their perfection as Gods.
+He believed that souls existed before time.
+Not only that, but that they also transmitted up through animals and humans as they grew in wisdom.
+Empedocles, a later thinker, built on this and even came up with the Buddhist-like system of “metempsychosis” where the souls grew towards god-hood until they eventually gained immortal in bodies that reflected their perfection as Gods.

 The Socratic thinkers had a big influence